 Featured Work

-New landscapes — horizons and weather effects painted in earthy raw umber.
+New landscapes, horizons and weather effects painted in tonal grays and earthy raw umber.

-In these two series, I have reduced my palette to neutral grays and raw umber.
-This natural earth pigment, mined in Umbria, Italy, allows the literal details of the view to settle into a warm, soft impression—much like a distant memory or a dream.
+I have reduced my palette to neutral grays and raw umber.
+This natural earth pigment, mined in Umbria, Italy, allows the details of a view to settle into a warm, soft impression—much like a distant memory or a dream.

-The rusticity of the Vermont landscape is mirrored in my process.
-I work on wood panels, applying loose, wet oil paint with brushes, rags, and sandpaper.
-By building up layers and then wiping them away, I tap into the wide range of tonal values for which raw umber is celebrated.
+The grittiness of the Vermont landscape is mirrored in my process.
+I work on wood panels or linen boards, applying loose, wet oil paint with brushes, rags, and sandpaper.
+By building up layers and wiping them away, I draw out raw umber’s full tonal range—from deep shadow to luminous, pale ochre.
 The result is a light, immediate touch—an homage to the place I roam and contemplate every day.

 Visit our gallery in Vermont to see these works and many more on display in our three exhibition spaces.